 When the village needs a new chief elder, he is chosen from among the younger elders.
 The eldest male of the clan strictly enforces customs, resolves disputes and conflicts, makes decisions about migration, and deals with other key matters in the community.

 Throughout his life, every Maasai man knows his place in the social hierarchy and follows the rules.
 So do all the women and children who are taught to observe traditions from a young age.
 This is how the people preserve their way of life and the special rules of life that distinguish them from all other tribal communities.
 The strictness of Maasai laws and the unquestioning obedience of elders, as well as the commitment to a nomadic way of life, allow them to live in their own manner while other peoples have been greatly influenced by civilization.

 Traditions and Rituals of Maasai

-In addition to initiation rites and major rituals that elevate the status of warriors, the Maasai tribe has other customs.
+In addition to initiation rites and major rituals that elevate the status of warriors, the Maasai tribes of Africa have other customs.
 One of the first that children encounter is the removal of their lower front teeth.
 This is considered a beautiful and natural decoration for little girls.
 Boys have a different trial waiting for them, the ceremony of fire marks.
 They must test their willpower by walking on their feet and hands over red-hot coals.

 There is also a tradition of tattooing the children; during the ceremony, the children must endure pain.
 As the boys and girls reach the age of seven, they get their ears pierced.
 This procedure is very painful because it damages not only the soft tissue but also the cartilage.
 Then a hole is made in the lobe, which is gradually increased in size.
 This is achieved by inserting wooden and beaded ornaments and stretching the hole further and further.